HugoPaulino/cdr-generator/README.md

-# CDRGenerator
+# CDR Generator

-Call Detail Record Generator
+This project intends to generate call records automatically.